 Impact categories help us make actionable statements about how Greenhouse Gas (GHG) emissions influence the environment.

 Actionable is a very important aspect here.
 Environmental sciences are immensely complex.
-Thus, when companies try to become more sustainable, they have to define what they mean with that.
+Thus, when companies try to become more sustainable, they have to define what they mean by that.

 An impact category groups different emissions into one effect on the environment.